-Hara abrasa
+Hara abras

-Deloitte & Touche LLP
+Lara Abrash Chair and Chief Executive Officer Deloitte & Touche LLP

+Joseph B. Ungost

-Joseph B. Ucuzoglu Chief Executive Officer
+Joseph B. Ucuzoglu Chief Executive Officer Deloitte

-Joseph B. Ungogle

-Deloitte

 In the United States, Deloitte refers to one or more of the US member firms of Deloitte Touche Tohmatsu Limited, their related entities that operate using the "Deloitte" name in the United States and their respective affiliates.
 Please see www.deloitte.com/us/about for a detailed description of our legal structure.